A45360 Total credit hours: 67

 - Use current technology to access and process health information.

 - Demonstrate knowledge and skills necessary for entry-level health information competencies.

 - Practice in a legal, ethical, and professional manner by demonstrating responsibility, initiative, positive attitudes toward those of diverse backgrounds, integrity, time management skills, and the ability to work in teams in a healthcare setting.

-The Health Information Technology program is accredited by the Commission on Accreditation for Health Informatics and Information Management Education (CAHIIM).
+The Associate Degree, Health Information Management Program at Davidson County Community College is accredited by the Commission on Accreditation for Health Informatics and Information Management Education (CAHIIM).